shuozhixu/Modelling_2024/README.md

 Run the simulation with files `in.elastic`, `init.in`, `potential.in`, `output.in`, `final_output.in`, `data.relax`, and `CoCrNi.lammps.eam`.
 Note that the file `data.relax` is the one you got from the `Lattice parameters at 300 K - Random CoCrNi` calculation.

-Once it is finished, go to the end of the file `lmp.out`, and you will see
+Once it is finished, go to the end of the output file, and you will see

 	Elastic Constant C11 = 298.291596568703 GPa
 	Elastic Constant C22 = 297.341418727254 GPa

 which are smaller than those calculated at 0 K, as expected.

-Rename the file `lmp.out` to `lmp_random.out` and upload it to the `CoCrNi/ela_const/300K` directory.
+Rename the file to `lmp_random.out` and upload it to the `CoCrNi/ela_const/300K` directory.

 #### CoCrNi with CSRO